canonical/microceph/docs/contributing/index.rst

 To create issues, comment, reply, or submit contributions, you need to set up a `GitHub <https://github.com/>`_ account and a `Git <https://git-scm.com/>`_ environment.
 You don’t need to know Git before you start, and you definitely don’t need to work on the command line if you don’t want to.
 Many documentation tasks can be done using GitHub’s web interface.
 On the command line, we use the standard fork and pull model.
-Learn more about how to work with Git `here <https://canonical-open-documentation-academy.readthedocs.io/en/latest/docs/howto/get-started/using_git/>`_.
+Learn more about how to work with Git in the `Open Documentation Academy Git guide <https://canonical-open-documentation-academy.readthedocs.io/en/latest/docs/howto/get-started/using_git/>`_.

 For spelling and grammatical changes, which are quick and easy to submit, feel free to create a Pull Request (PR).
 For more substantial changes or suggestions, we recommend creating an issue first, so that we can discuss and agree on an approach before